Sudokkho’s Gender and Social Inclusion Strategy used three complementary approaches to mainstream GSI:

 The programme adopted different approaches for the RMG and Construction sectors, as the barriers faced by women and the disadvantaged were different.

-In the RMG sector, Sudokkho facilitated skills training and promotion of women to semi-skilled and skilled positions, recognising that a disproportionate percentage of women in low skilled jobs.
-The RMG industry, one of the largest export sectors in Bangladesh to provide large-scale employment opportunities for women.
+In the RMG sector, Sudokkho facilitated skills training and promotion of women to semi-skilled and skilled positions, recognising a disproportionate percentage of women in low skilled jobs.
+The RMG industry, one of the largest export sectors in Bangladesh, is well placed to provide large-scale employment opportunities for women.

 “One of the most important change that Sudokkho training has brought is bridging the gap between management and us.
 Now, we too, can participate in the meetings with the management, which gives us a sense of empowerment.”